North Carolina man sentenced to prison for cyberstalking

 Federal Judge Kenneth Bell noted when sentencing Browne that the texting occurred while Browne was subject to a court protective order that prohibited him from contacting her.

-An attorney for Browne didn’t immediately respond to an email seeking comment Monday.
+An attorney for Browne declined to comment Monday.

+“Mr. Browne has no comment pending any appeal of this matter,” Kevin Tate, a federal public defender, said in an email.

 Sign up for Daily Newsletters